Why anti-ICE protests are spreading across the US

 Footage shared online showed an escalation in the clashes between demonstrators and law enforcement, with police in riot gear using tear gas to disperse people.

-Other videos showed protesters lobbing fireworks and other projectiles at officers, while vehicles were set ablaze, and “f*** ICE” graffiti was sprayed in multiple locations.
+Fireworks and other projectiles were lobbed at officers, while vehicles were set ablaze, and “f*** ICE” graffiti was sprayed in multiple locations.

 After sharply criticizing Newsom and Bass, Trump continued his rebuke against protestors on the ground.
 Late Sunday, he wrote on Truth Social that it’s “looking really bad in L.A.
 BRING IN THE TROOPS!!”

-By Monday, Trump ordered the Defense Department to take control of an additional 2,000 California National Guardsmen to bolster efforts to quell demonstrations.
-They will join the 2,000 guardsmen already stationed throughout L.A.
+By Monday, Trump ordered the Defense Department to take control of an additional 2,000 California National Guard members to join the 2,000 troops already stationed throughout Los Angeles.

 About 700 Marines were also mobilized by Defense Secretary Pete Hegseth, with Newsom deploying an additional 800 law enforcement officers in a bid to “clean up President Trump’s mess.”